1773 English cricket season: Other events

 On 30 July, there was a match at Bourne Paddock between the Bourne and Chatham clubs for which a grandstand was erected.
 It was rained off not long after it began; Bourne had scored 56/8 in their first innings.
 The Bourne team included Joseph Miller, Will Palmer, James Fuggles, Richard Simmons and one of the Mays, as well as the team's patron Sir Horatio Mann himself.
 The Chatham team included Robert Clifford and George Louch.
 In the report of an earlier Chatham match, Louch was "admired for his activity in the field".
 He had a reputation as one of the best fielders in England.

 Also on 30 July, there was a match at Broadhalfpenny Down between Hambledon Town and Hampshire, which was played for 20 guineas a side.
 It is included in the ACS list but perhaps for historical interest only.

 On 5 August, there was a London v England match on White Conduit Fields.
 The Middlesex Journal reported in its edition of Saturday, 7 August that London won "with great ease".
 It may well have been a "gentlemen only" game as, according to the ACS guide, the England team was "an inferior eleven".

 On 16–18 August, there was a match at Tothill Fields between the Westminster and London clubs.
 Shock White of Brentford played for Westminster as a given man.
 There has been some confusion in sources between this player and Thomas White of Reigate but Shock's appearance at Tothill Fields coincides with Thomas playing for Surrey against Kent in Sevenoaks on the same dates (see above), thus confirming that they were two different people.

-There was a return match between Chatham and Bourne on 30 August at Chatham Lines.
+There was a return match between Chatham and Bourne on 30 August on the Chatham Lines.
 It ended in a draw.
 They played again at Bourne Paddock in September and Bourne won by 3 wickets.

 A match was scheduled at Andover on 24–25 September between Sussex and Hampshire.
 Sussex were due to have Lumpy Stevens and Thomas White of Surrey as given men; and also John Bayton, the noted Hambledon batsman of the 1760s, though he may have been a native of Sussex.
 The match was cancelled because only seven of the Sussex team turned up.
 Apart from the afore-mentioned three players, the Sussex team was by no means top-class.
 Hampshire, on the other hand, had selected Davis, Aylward, Small, Sueter, Leer, Nyren, Stewart, Brett, Purchase, Barber and Hogsflesh.